stellardropthebeat/swe/homework1/README.md

 - IDE with python installed

 ### Installing software and launch application
-Step 1: Install Docker and finish the set up.
+Step 1: Install Docker, MariaDB and finish the set up.

 Step 2: Clone this github to your repository.